Goal 3 Good Health and Well-Being

 A safer city

 When the system was tested on the 2014 magnitude 6 Napa earthquake, users in San Francisco were given 8 seconds warning before the strongest ground shaking arrived.
 This may not sound like much, but in a disaster situation even a brief window of time is vital to gather family members, get out of harm’s way or ‘drop, cover and hold’ as earthquake drills instruct.
-If a major earthquake was to hit Los Angeles in the future, ShakeAlertLA is ready to protect the lives of the 4 million people who live there.
+As of August 2019, over 800,000 people had downloaded the ShakeAlertLA smartphone app.

 “Angelenos should have every chance to protect themselves and their families when there's a major earthquake.
 We created the ShakeAlertLA app because getting a few seconds' heads-up can make a big difference if you need to pull to the side of the road, get out of an elevator, or drop, cover, and hold on."